jjburton/cgmTools/mayaTools/cgm/docs/settools.rst

 Modes
 -------
-The tool allows for the user to specify want options they want displayed during use.
+The tool allows for the user to specify which options they want displayed during use.

 Anim
 ^^^^^^